Flat white, latte, cappuccino: the differences explained

 Choose If...

-You prefer sweetness and length.
-You crave something large and comforting.
+You prefer softness and length.
+You want something large and comforting.
 You like latte art and mild flavors.

 ★ Flat White